Canadian embassy in Washington cleared briefly for suspicious letter

 Embassy spokesman Chris Plunkett said the embassy's 325 employees were evacuated at around 9:30 a.m.
 EDT (1330 GMT) after a suspicious letter was found in the mail room.

-Workers spilled onto Pennsylvania Avenue, a major artery that leads to the White House just 1.5 miles away, which was partially blocked off before the all-clear was given.
+Workers spilled onto Pennsylvania Avenue, a major artery that leads to the White House just 1.5 miles (2.4 km) away, which was partially blocked off before the all-clear was given.

 Plunkett said embassy staff were allowed back in at around 10:35 a.m.
 (1435 GMT).